-- American – Your first eligible checked bag is free of charge for you and up to 4 traveling companions on your reservation, when traveling on domestic itineraries operated by American Airlines.
+- American – Your first eligible checked bag is free of charge for you and up to 4 traveling companions on your reservation when traveling on domestic itineraries operated by American Airlines.

 - Delta – Fee waiver also available for passengers traveling in the same reservation as the Basic Card Member.
-Maximum nine waivers per reservation.
+Maximum of nine waivers per reservation.

 - Alaska – Alaska Airlines Visa Signature® consumer cardholders and up to 6 passengers traveling in the same reservation.